shaonkabir8/portfolio/content/about/index.md

 avatar: './me.jpg'
 skills:
   - JavaScript (ES6+)
+  - Typescript
   - HTML & (S)CSS
   - React
-  - Vue
   - Node.js
+  - Express
+  - Next.js
-  - WordPress
+  - Gatsby.js
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I'm Shaon Kabir, an interactive and dedicated frontend developer based in Dhaka,Bangladesh, who enjoys building things that live on the internet.
+I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

 Here are a few technologies I've been working with recently: